vraj130/CallSense/README.md

 A real-time AI assistant system for customer support agents that transcribes live conversations and provides intelligent recommendations using RAG and AI agents.

+## What it does

+Transcribes ongoing conversations with speaker labels.
+Uses LLMs to generate actionable tasks based on the dialog.
+Verifies customer and order details by fetching from internal RAG-powered DB.
+Validates refund eligibility based on company policies.
+Executes actions through an AI agent using Playwright, such as issuing refunds or updating status.
+Provides feedback and policy-verification responses in real time.

 ## Features

 - 🎤 Real-time speech-to-text transcription